Our Curriculum Purpose - The Wolfreton Way

 Subjects have responded in their planning to the researched strategies of interleaving, working memory, knowledge acquisition and assessment of learning to ensure that the curriculum sequence is fit for purpose and will offer challenge and promote a love of learning to Ignite Fires and Expand Horizons.

 Key Stage 3

-The Key Stage 3 curriculum includes Art, Computing, Drama, English, Geography, History, Maths, Languages, Music, Society and Ethics, PE, Science and Technology.
-Students at Wolfreton complete their Key Stage 3 in two years, to enable a more personalised approach to their curriculum when they reach Year 9.
+The Key Stage 3 curriculum includes Art, Computing, Drama, English, Geography, History, Maths, Languages, Music, Society and Ethics, PE, Science, Technology, PSHE and Literacy.

-In Year 8 students are placed on personalised pathways according to their potential and current progress.
-Within each pathway students make option choices suited to their individual interests.
+In Year 9 students are guided in their choices for Key Stage 4 according to their potential and current progress and to suit to their individual interests.

 A key feature of the curriculum at Wolfreton is the programme of Enrichment Days.
 This enables students to focus in depth on a particular subject or learning activity and gives a greater opportunity for the development of personal learning and thinking skills.
 There is a full programme of Enrichment Days delivered across the school (Years 7-11) which support the full PSHE offer delivered through lessons and tutor time.

 PSHE covers aspects of personal and social development, health, sex and economic education, as well as developing the personal, social and moral education of students.
 This is also delivered in part through the subject curriculum in PE, Maths, Science, Humanities and Drama, and on Enrichment Days.

 Citizenship is also delivered through other subjects such as Society and Ethics, History and Geography.